Sources PubMed Google Scholar ScienceDirect bioRxiv ClinicalTrials.gov SFARI Dissertations ESPE

 • Short stature is a recognized feature of SETD5 Syndrome; prior to this report, no treatment data had been published.

-Relevance for families This is a single case report and the first published report of growth hormone treatment in a patient with SETD5 Syndrome.
-Findings from one patient are not sufficient to establish treatment guidelines.
+This is a single case report and the first published report of growth hormone treatment in a patient with SETD5 Syndrome.
+One patient is not enough to establish treatment guidelines.
+If your child has significant short stature, talk with your care team about what monitoring and options make sense for your child specifically.

 Previously Undescribed Epilepsy Presentation in a Child with SETD5 Syndrome

-What was studied: Clinicians described a 6-year-old child with a confirmed pathogenic SETD5 variant who developed an epilepsy presentation not previously documented in association with SETD5 Syndrome.
+Clinicians described a 6-year-old child with a confirmed pathogenic SETD5 variant who developed an epilepsy presentation that had not previously been documented in association with SETD5 Syndrome.

 • The seizure pattern in this child had not been previously documented in the SETD5 literature.